Jaacky/sorcery-wiki/Known-incompatibilities.md

 ```

-The 'sorcery' gem need to be placed before 'rerinferycms' gem, otherwise it won't work.
+The 'sorcery' gem need to be placed before 'refinerycms' gem, otherwise it won't work.

 under the hood, for example